Oru Pakka Kathai: Plot

-Meera and Saravanan appear as lovers who decide to marry after graduation.
-Both had their parents' blessings.
-In their conservative society, intimacy begins before marriage.
-Then Meera gets pregnant.
+Meera and Saravanan are lovers who decide to marry after graduation.
+Both have their parents' blessings.
+In their conservative society, their intimacy begins before marriage and Meera gets pregnant.
 This causes panic among the couple and their respective family members.
-Doctors diagnosed her condition as parthenogenesis.
-In layman's terms, she became pregnant without intercourse as a virgin.
-Meera’s story goes viral on social media.
-She becomes the talk of the town.
+Doctors diagnosed her condition as parthenogenesis (becoming pregnant without intercourse as a virgin).
+Meera’s story goes viral on social media, and becomes the talk of the town.
 Despite the unwanted attention, Saravanan manages to convince his parents and marries Meera.